 KYC is also a key element of AML and Counter-Terrorist Financing (CTF) compliance.
 It is the foundation on which the rest of AML is built.
 If you don't "know your customer" then you cannot assess whether there is a risk of you facilitating criminal activity.

-For good reasons, regulators have been tightening the screws by strengthening KYC requirements.
+For good reasons, regulators have been tightening the digital identity screws by strengthening KYC requirements.
 As we've shifted more commerce to digital channels, these requirements are essential to:

 - Counter criminal activity